TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 8/Revelation 8.7.md

 ---

-And the first sounded, and there followed hail and fire, mingled with blood, and they were cast upon the earth: and the third part of the earth was burnt up, and the third part of the trees was burnt up, and all green grass was burnt up.
+The first sounded, and there followed hail and fire, mixed with blood, and they were thrown to the earth.
+One third of the earth was burnt up, and one third of the trees were burnt up, and all green grass was burnt up.